codedthemes/berry-free-react-admin-template/README.md

 ## Author

-Berry is managed by Team [CodedThemes](https://codedthemes.com).
+Berry is developed by Team [CodedThemes](https://codedthemes.com).

 ## Issues

-Please generate a [Github issue](https://github.com/codedthemes/berry-free-react-admin-template/issues) if you found a bug in any version.
-We are trying to be responsive to resolve the issue.
+To report a bug, please submit an [issue](https://github.com/codedthemes/berry-free-react-admin-template/issues) on Github.
+We will respond as soon as possible to resolve the issue.

 ## License